-Advanced Program Online is an intense academic immersion experience that requires your full participation from first class through the final class.
+Advanced Program Online requires your full participation from first class through the final class.

 Attendance is considered attending live classes, logging into the course portal daily to review materials and any specific attendance policy as outlined by the instructor.
 Participation includes, but is not limited to regularly engaging in group and individual critiques, forums and discussion boards and peer feedback as outlined in the course.
-Additionally, students should respond, in a timely manner, to prompts and inquiries from the instructor and TA and regularly submit questions to the instructor and TA to clarify course content.
+Students should respond to prompts and inquiries from the instructor and TA in a timely manner and regularly contribute to discussions.